Chapter 2 Geographic data in R

 2.4.2 Projected coordinate reference systems

-Projected CRSs are based on Cartesian coordinates on an implicitly flat surface.
+Projected CRSs are based on Cartesian coordinates on an implicitly flat surface (right panels of Figures 2.13 and 2.14).
 They have an origin, x and y axes, and a linear unit of measurement such as meters.
 All projected CRSs are based on a geographic CRS, described in the previous section, and rely on map projections to convert the three-dimensional surface of the Earth into Easting and Northing (x and y) values in a projected CRS.

 This transition cannot be done without adding some distortion.
 Therefore, some properties of the Earth’s surface are distorted in this process, such as area, direction, distance, and shape.
 A projected coordinate system can preserve only one or two of those properties.
 Projections are often named based on a property they preserve: equal-area preserves area, azimuthal preserve direction, equidistant preserve distance, and conformal preserve local shape.